 There are a few variations, but here are the basic instructions:

-- Soak towel – or hair turban, I like this one from M&S in very hot water.
+- Soak towel – or a towelling hair turban, in very hot water.

 - Use rubber gloves and wring out towel/turban so it’s not dripping wet.